-The United States Department of Health and Human Services ‘Privacy Rule’ outlines your rights with regard to accessing your medical records and ensure they are kept private according to HIPPA law.
+The United States Department of Health and Human Services ‘Privacy Rule’ outlines your rights with regard to accessing your medical records and ensuring they are kept private according to HIPPA law.

 For a successful medical malpractice claim, you’re going to need a knowledgeable attorney on your side.
 All it takes to launch an investigation into your medical care is a simple phone call to a medical malpractice lawyer in New Jersey.